brimdata/zui/docs/Joining-Data.md

 -rw-rw-r-- 1 phil phil  5317 Jan 30 00:38 x509.log
 ```

-# Joining Zeek SSL records with SPL-SPT data
+# Joining Zeek SSL Records With SPL-SPT Data

 The [SPL-SPT README](https://github.com/micrictor/spl-spt/blob/master/README.md)
 explains that the tool operates on SSL connections.
 Looking inside the
-`ssl.log` and `spl.log`, we can indeed see visually that the same `uid` values
+`ssl.log` and `spl.log`, we can indeed see that the same `uid` values appear
-appear in each, though not in our same order.
-This highlights the importance
+in each, though not in the same order.
+This highlights the importance of
-of sorting by our `uid` join field.
+sorting by `uid` before joining on it.

 ```
 $ cat ssl.log